peterkaminski/dawnofeverything-book-circle/Schedule.md

 	- Second-week calls are odd chapters.
 	- Fourth-week calls are even chapters.
 - Two calls for each book chapter, at different times/days, to maximize accessibility to at least one call for everyone.
 It's expected that most people will only attend one call per set, and we'll cross-coordinate with a few bridge people or via chat.
+- Currently, Tuesday calls are at 8pm UTC, and Thursday calls are at 6pm UTC, although the times may shift seasonally.
+Check the [[Dawn of Everything chat channel]] a few days before the call to confirm -- Pete will post the time and timezone conversion links, and notes / agenda links there.
 - Each call 90 minutes long.
-- First calls in the **week of 11 April,** times/days TBD.
-	- **Please fill out the when2meet survey here:**  <https://www.when2meet.com/?15231020-PfpdF>.
-We'll choose the best two times/days, and use those same times/days through September.

 ## April 2022